MicroOperations/PredecodeRE/analysis/results.md

 - Tlb evictions usually dont cause predecode cache evictions, however on very few occasions they can

+- Setting memory to uncacheable in pte prevents it from being put into the predecode cache

 - Disabling caching in cr0 control reg disables predecode cache

 - The predecode cache isn't coherent with the l1i cache nor the itlb